informalsystems/quint/doc/adr004-effect-system.md

 This is an open question.
 We have two alternatives for the `pure` keyword:
 1. Only allow Pure parameters and Pure result
-2. Allow parameters with Read effects as long as the result effects doesn't Read any other variables
+2. Allow parameters with Read effects as long as the resulting effect doesn't Read any other variables

 Option 1 may be too restrictive and barely used, since, for most operators, it's